Have you wondered how to write a blog post that is SEO friendly?

 Finally when uploading images, use compression software or similar to make sure the image size is small enough to not impact on how quickly the page loads.

-Including an outbound link
+Include an outbound link

 When writing a blog post that is SEO friendly, it can be useful to include links to other websites.

-E.g. we might include a link to a professional copywriter we work with.
+We might, for example, include a link to a professional copywriter we work with.
 If you can then get the owner of that website to reciprocate by linking back to your article then that can help with search engine rankings.